 Perhaps the biggest and most impactful street performer of our time, Benjamin Stanford – known to you and I as DUB FX – is an artist who paved his own way entirely.

-Having made waves across the streets of Europe and the internet alike, for his stunning, multi-layered loop-pedal sets and soulful, energizing performances, starting way back in 2006, DUB FX is back with a powerful new single, comic book, upcoming album, and big plans for 2020.
+Having made waves across the streets of Europe and the internet alike, for his stunning, multi-layered loop-pedal sets and soulful, energizing performances, starting way back in 2006, DUB FX returns with a powerful new single, comic book, upcoming album, and big plans for 2020.

 We were blessed with an in-depth interview to find out more about the music, how things have changed in recent years, and what his hopes are going forwards.
 Here’s how it went.